 Assignment Group %

 Mandatory Quizzes 0%

-Recitation 8%
+Recitation Activities 8%

 Online Homework 10%

 Midterm 1 14%

 Midterm 2 14%

 Midterm 3 14%

-Final 20%
+Final Examination 20%

 Laboratory 20%

-Mandatory Quizzes: The following mandatory assignments do not contribute to your course grade but must be completed with a 100% score to pass this course.
+Mandatory Assignments: These mandatory assignments do not contribute to your course grade but must be completed with a 100% score to pass this course.

-- Academic Misconduct Quiz: The Academic Misconduct Quiz not only confirms your enrollment in the course, but also teaches you about academic integrity, which we take very seriously.
-Therefore, you must complete this quiz by 11:59 pm, Sunday, August 28.
+- The Academic Misconduct Quiz not only confirms your enrollment in the course, but also teaches you about academic integrity, which we take very seriously.
+Therefore, please complete this quiz by 11:59 pm, Sunday, January 15.
 Please note that if you do not receive a 100% on this quiz by the due date, you will be assigned an "E" as your final course grade.
 You may take the quiz as many times as you need to receive 100%. - 2.)
-Alternate and Make-up Exam Policy Quiz: This quiz will be due before the first midterm and will be available the third week of classes.
-We will soon announce in Carmen when the quiz is available and when it is due. - 3.)
-Mandatory lab assignments: The lab component of this course requires you to complete mandatory assignments before you can participate in laboratory activities.
+Mandatory lab assignments: The lab component of your course requires you to complete mandatory assignment/s before you can participate in laboratory activities.
 That information is in your lab syllabus.